Technical

 After an attack occurs, post-incident actions must occur.
 By doing a root cause analysis, businesses can ensure that paths attackers have taken are remediated to ensure it does not happen again.
 Part of this process should include having a lesson learned section that can be taken away to enhance processes or improve technologies for the future.

 The checklist is a great way to get started on protecting your organization from ransomware.
-Additionally, Packetlabs offers a ransomware penetration testing service that can assist in finding vulnerabilities within your organization from a technical aspect and conduct meetings with various stakeholders to ensure processes and procedures are set up for success with non-technical questioning.
+Additionally, Packetlabs offers 100% tester-driven ransomware penetration testing services that can assist in finding vulnerabilities within your organization from a technical aspect and conduct meetings with various stakeholders to ensure processes and procedures are set up for success with non-technical questioning.

 Featured Posts